 Support researchers to be successful in recruiting children to participate in their studies.

 Answer research related questions from parents.

-BA/BS in Early Childhood Education or closely related field.
+Master’s degree in Early Childhood Education or closely related field

-At least six years of experience working in a toddler or preschool classroom.
+At least three years of experience working in a toddler or preschool classroom

 Experience working with children with special needs/inclusive environments